ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 ## Problem Space
 - The problem space is a virtual space where a unique set of triggers {x, y....} cause a pain point {z} that lead to a problem {p} that are uniquely defined by characteristics  {a, b, c....}

-Understing & Observing the Unique Problem Space You're in.
+- Understanding & Observing the Unique Problem Space You're in.

 ## Solution Space